bitovi/academy/src/technology-consulting/7-setting-expectations.md

 <img src="../static/img/technology-consulting/goodfastcheap.png" alt="Good fast cheap" width="640px"/>

-You may have heard the following maxim: cheap, fast, good...pick two.
+You may have heard the following maxim: cheap, fast, good… pick two.
 While this may be useful (and true) for sales discussions, a more useful variation for project planning is:

-Scope, schedule, resources...pick two
+Scope, schedule, resources… pick two.

 This means that any project lead or PM can “fix”: